contactandyc/another-c-library/2_timing.md

 }
 ```

-Another minor optimization to the function above is to look at the while loop.  while expects a condition.
+Another minor optimization to the function above is to look at the while loop.
+The while loop expects a condition.

 ```c
 while(*p != 0)
 ```

-can be changed to
+can be changed to:

 ```c
 while(*p)
 ```

-As the check for 0 is redundant.
-It doesn't hurt anything to add the != 0 and sometimes it makes code easier to read.
+because the check for 0 is redundant.
+It doesn't hurt anything to add the != 0, and sometimes it makes code easier to read.

 ## The void type

-A function with a return type of void means that the function doesn't expect to return anything.
-An example might be...
+A function with a return type of void means that the function does not expect to return anything.
+An example might be:

 ```c
 void print_hello(const char *name) {
   printf("Hello %s\n", name);
 }
 ```

-This function prints something to the screen and doesn't return anything.
+This function prints something to the screen and does not return anything.

-A void pointer (void *) is a special type of pointer that must be cast to another type before it can be used.
+A void pointer: `void *`, is a special type of pointer that must be cast to another type before implementation.

-Before describing the void pointer, I want to show an example of casting pointers...
+Before describing the void pointer, I want to show an example of casting pointers.

-The following would produce a warning.
+The following would produce a warning:

 ```c
 size_t strlen(const char *s) {
   char *p = s;